 A: Keeping the labor force participation rate the same, number of jobs would need to be created each month, on average, over the next 12 months to get the unemployment rate to the pre-COVID19 level.

 The role of labor force participationQ: The current lack of job opportunities is leading many workers to drop out of or not enter the labor force.
-If labor force participation falls by 1 percentage point next month, are fewer or more jobs needed to maintain the current unemployment rate than if the labor force participation rate had not changed?
+If labor force participation falls to 61 percent next month, are fewer or more jobs needed to maintain the current unemployment rate than if the labor force participation rate had not changed?

 A: With fewer people in the labor force, not as many jobs need to be created to maintain a given unemployment rate, so the number of jobs is lower than it would be at the higher labor force participation rate.